athowes/thesis/README.md

-# Methods and applications of Bayesian spatio-temporal statistics for small-area estimation of HIV indicators
+# Bayesian spatio-temporal methods for small-area estimation of HIV indicators

 PhD in [Modern Statistics and Statistical Machine Learning](https://statml.io/) at Imperial College London.